le-liang/HybridPrecodingMassiveMIMO/README.md

 - Please start with the two "main" files: mainCompareScheme_Rayleigh.m and mainCompareScheme_mmWave.m.
 - Other files contain functions called in the two "main" files.

-Please send all questions/inquires to lliang@gatech.edu.
+Please send all questions/inquires to lliang@seu.edu.cn.